leonardofaria/leonardofaria.net/content/posts/2020/06/16/creating-your-own-eslint-config-package.md

 ## Full example

-I have a functional GitHub project showing the setup of this post: [eslint-config-leozera](https://github.com/leonardofaria/eslint-config-leozera).
+I have a functional GitHub project showing the setup of this post: <A href="https://github.com/leonardofaria/eslint-config-leozera">eslint-config-leozera</A>.
 You can also see it below:

 <div className="full-width">
   <iframe